 Bacon and eggs not your speed?
 There are a million ways to prepare a high-protein breakfast, some of which rely on the natural protein content of familiar foods, while others incorporate powders.

 A great place to start for those who don't want to slave in the kitchen at the crack of dawn is with the article "3 High-Protein Breakfasts On The Go," by registered dietician Paul Salter, MS, RD.

 These quick-and-not-very-dirty dishes all deliver a solid dose and plenty of nutrients in no time flat.

 That's a huge question.
 Where do we start?
 How about with Bodybuilding.com's free recipe database, which contains more than 1,600 delicious recipes.
 The vast majority of the recipes are for high-protein main courses, breakfasts, lunches, snacks, baked goods, vegetable dishes, desserts, and drinks.

-Each recipe includes an ingredient list, instructions, preparation time, and number of calories, carbs, protein, and fats per serving.
+Each recipe includes an ingredient list, instructions, preparation time, number of calories, and the amount of each of the macronutrients per serving.